dgaydukov/cert-aws/sa/files/sa.md

 Columnar storage more faster for aggregation operations.
 If you need to do sum/average in row storage you have to scan all pages to get result, it's a lot of IO, but with columnar you get single IO to get whole column.
 Zone maps - in-memory data structures that store column's min/max value, so when you make query, it checks can data possibly be in this block, if not block is not scanned.
 Column data persisted to 1MB immutable blocks.
 Data sorting used to optimize zone maps, columns that you use for filtering should have low cardinality.
-So if you have column with high cardinality (timestamp with millisec) there is no point to add such column to sort key, it won't improve performance.
+So if you have column with high cardinality (timestamp with millisec) there is no point to add such column to SortKey, it won't improve performance.
 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
 Multi-node cluster requires leader (who gets client connection and queries) 1 or more compute nodes (execute query in parallel).
 Compute node consists of node slices (depending on type of node there can be 2/16/32 slices within single node), they are kind of virtual compute node, and these slices actually do computational work.